Annual Report Summary 2023/24

 This has enabled residents to access research opportunities, enhanced research networks, promoted new collaborations for patient benefit and provided capacity building opportunities for clinicians to become research-active.

-At BTH, NIHR portfolio clinical trial participants grew to around 2,500 a year, including one world-first and multiple UK-firsts to recruit.
-A clinical PhD programme has started, and 5 healthcare professionals were funded to deliver experimental medicine studies.
+- The number of NIHR portfolio clinical trial participants has grown to around 2,500 a year, which has included one world-first and multiple UK-firsts to recruit.

 Greater Manchester historically has poor cancer outcomes, death rates are around 10% higher than the UK average.
 Contributing factors include higher levels of obesity, smoking, and socio-economic challenges, as well as lower uptake of national cancer screening programmes compared to other areas.